programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 {% include figure.html src="/images/sparql04.png" caption="An initial list of all the predicates and objects associated with one artwork in the British Museum." %}

-The BM endpoint formats the results table with hyperlinks, so you can jump from looking at the predicates and objects of this one subject to looking at the same elements for any other node mentioned in the results.
+The BM endpoint formats the results table with hyperlinks for every variable that is itself an RDF node, so by clicking on any one of these links you can shift to seeing all the predicates and objects for that newly-selected node.
 Note that BM automatically includes a wide range of SPARQL prefixes in its queries, so you will find many hyperlinks are displayed in their abbreviated versions; if you mouse over them your browser will display their unabbreviated